sarathsasidharan/fabric-launcher/docs/load_data.md

 ![one_lake_file_explorer](/images/onelake-file-explorer.png)

-The third option for users familiar with azure , there is also support for [Azure Storage Explorer](https://learn.microsoft.com/en-us/fabric/onelake/onelake-azure-storage-explorer)
+The third option for users familiar with azure , there is also support for [Azure Storage Explorer](https://learn.microsoft.com/en-us/fabric/onelake/onelake-azure-storage-explorer).This provides you the ability to connet to a Lakehouse item and view / download / upload files or folders.

 ## Scalable Data Loading Scenarios